jeremyzyang/jeremyzyang.github.io/index.md

 layout: default
 ---

 My current research focuses on combining machine learning and causal inference (both experimental and observational) to optimize marketing decisions.

-I'm fortunate to be supervised by Sinan Aral, Dean Eckles and Juanjuan Zhang.
+I'm fortunate to be supervised by Sinan Aral, Juanjuan Zhang (co-chair) and Dean Eckles.

 Text can be **bold**, _italic_, or ~~strikethrough~~.